Vancouver Island is the perfect place to go camping.

 Pacific Yew Recreation Site

-This brand new Recreation Site is one of the most spacious and well managed Vancouver Island campgrounds.
+This newly built Recreation Site is one of the most spacious and well managed Vancouver Island campgrounds.

 The campground is just north of Campbell River, though the Menzies Mainline access can be quite bumpy.